 Slots can be booked by sending an email to:

 More about books

 Within the fiction section, we have a large number of crime fiction books .
 Here you will find many. modern crime authors as well as established authors such as Agatha Christie.
 Modern versions include detectives such as Wallender,Gently,Morse,Montalbano and others,who have featured in television series.

 Although most of our books are fiction, the Library does have a reference section .
 Ther main categories are biography/autobiography,sport,poetry,gardeningcraft/hobbies,histor,/nature,travel,cookery ,humour,miscellaneous,Royalty and general reference.
 We even have early editions of the Encyclopedia Brittanica, with engravings rather than photos!

 Epworth Mechanics' Institute Library,

-has been selected to take part in the Co-op Local Community Fund.
+took part in the Co-op Local Community Fund.

 We aim to update the local history resource which the library can access more efficiently to help members and visitors with their searches.

 Total received £2,698.78